jesushzv/UFC_Odds/README.md

 * [Contributors](#Contributors)

 ## General info
-This project will seem to confirm if underdogs perform unexpectedly.
+This project will confirm if UFC underdogs perform unexpectedly.
 Also, we seek to test if a betting strategy of betting exlusively in underdogs yields a favorable result.

 ## Technologies
 Project is created with: